funkygao/dbus/README.md

 # dbus
-another databus that listens for mysql binlog and distribute to sinks
+yet another databus that listens for mysql binlog and distribute to sinks

 ### Plugins